Syncano/website/pages/blog/2014-10-24-docker-workflow-fig-sh/index.md

 image: figsh-y.png
 summary: "Fig is a python application that helps you run groups of docker containers.
 The docker command line interface is awesome, but if you start working with many containers at once and link them in the development environment, typing the commands into the command line gets burdensome."
 ---
-<h2>What is fig?</h2>
+## What is fig?

-<p>Fig is a python application that helps you run groups of docker containers.
+Fig is a python application that helps you run groups of docker containers.
 The docker command line interface is awesome, but if you start working with many containers at once and link them in the development environment, typing the commands into the command line gets burdensome.

-The most pragmatic approach to this problem is creating a bash script:</p>
+The most pragmatic approach to this problem is creating a bash script:

 ```javascript
 run_docker_containers.sh